 Another way to showcase your popularity is to gather reviews on your own site and third-party sites like Trustpilot or Google Customer Reviews.
 A large number of positive reviews is an indicator that there is an even larger group of satisfied customers who haven’t left reviews of their own.
 When your prospects see these reviews, they will end up thinking to themselves “that many people can’t be wrong,” and it encourages them to become a customer as well — by jumping on the bandwagon.

-The easiest way to get reviews is with email automation.
+Another easy way to get reviews is with email automation.
 Most email platforms will allow you to schedule a message to go out to new customers after a fixed amount of time.
 All you have to do is set one of these up to automatically reach out to new buyers and request that they leave a review of your product wherever it will be most beneficial to your business.

 One thing to keep in mind if you use this approach is the timing of your message.
 If you have a long delivery window, or if your customers need time to use your product before they see results, you don’t want to ask them to leave a review too soon, otherwise they won’t have anything to say yet.
 Make sure that you keep your customer lifecycle in mind when creating your automatic email follow-ups.